Chart Color Schemes

 Caboolture - East lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied.
-By 2041, a significant population increase is forecast for the top quartile of statistical areas nationwide, including Caboolture - East, expected to expand by 6,198 persons over the 17 years, recording a gain of 29.9% in total.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
+These state projections did not provide age category splits, so proportional growth weightings from ABS Greater Capital Region projections were applied.
+By 2041, Caboolture - East is forecast to increase by 6,198 persons, recording a gain of 29.0% over the 17 years.

 Frequently Asked Questions - Population